 Putting it right

-Generally speaking, this means the retailer who sold you the goods or services must sort out the problem.
-If the stitching comes apart on your fairly new shoes, you don't have to track down the manufacturer or importer, you simply take them back to the shop.
+Generally speaking, this means the retailer that sold you the goods or services must sort out the problem.
+If the stitching comes apart on your fairly new shoes, you don’t have to track down the manufacturer or importer, you simply take them back to the shop.

 If the problem can’t be fixed, or can’t be put right within a reasonable time, or is substantial, you can:

 - Reject the product and choose a replacement of the same type and similar value or a full refund of your purchase price; or